Garden Roses - Mail Order and Pick up FAQ

 Your order can be cancelled up to 10 days prior to shipping, up to March 15th.
 After March 15th we can not accept cancellations as we no longer accept mail orders so it becomes much harder for us to sell the plants to someone else.
 The best way to cancel your order is to email us at firstname.lastname@example.org or to call us.

 We currently ship throughout all of continental North America.
-We can ship to Hawaii and Puerto Rico; however, we request that they are shipped FedEx 3-Day to insure the delay during importation does not significantly extend how much time the live plants are in transit, and thus their well being.
+We can ship to Hawaii and Puerto Rico; however, we request that they are shipped FedEx 3-Day to insure the delay during importation does not significantly extend how much time the live plants are in transit, and thus affect their well being.
 At this time we do not have the certifications in place to ship outside of North America.

 For spring shipments and bare root rose pick ups the order deadline is March 15th.